 Geldner: III 168 “wird gewinnen”

-Let us, then, take into consideration stanza 8.72.1: the situation is the commencement of the rite known as Agniṣṭoma, and, more precisely, close to the moment when the offering is called and called again, although the text is very elliptical and discontinuous in following the sacrifice.
+Let us, then, take into consideration stanza 8.72.1 below.
+The context is the commencement of the rite known as Agniṣṭoma, and, more precisely, close to the moment when the offering is called and called again, although the text is very elliptical and circumtuitous in following the sacrifice.
 According to Geldner (II 397 n.1) and Renou (XIV 105 n.
-1) in this stanza the object of vanate is Agni, while Oldenberg (1912: 134 n.
-1) interprets it as self, “seiner”.
-Let us, however, try keeping the verb without any direct object, considering what more the ritual context can tell us than the verb itself:
+1), in this stanza the object of vanate is Agni, while Oldenberg (1912: 134 n.
+1) interprets it as self, seiner.
+However, maintaining the lack of a direct object, the ritual context may tell us more about the meaning of the verb:

 8.72.1 havíṣ kr̥ṇudhvam ā́ gamad